kayo12/WeatherForecast/README.md

 [optional footer(s)]

-## Commitizen
+## VsCode Git Commit Message

-For making it simple, may be a good idea see the [Commitizen](https://commitizen-tools.github.io/commitizen/) guide;
+For making it simple, may be a good idea see the [VsCode Git Commit Message extension](https://marketplace.visualstudio.com/items?itemName=rioukkevin.vscode-git-commit) guide;